Explainable Activity Recognition for Smart Home Systems

-Inconsistencies in activity recognition lead to smart home operations that are inappropriate or surprising to the user, such as turning off the lights even though the user is still awake.
-In such scenarios, it is natural for the user to ask ``why did the smart home do that?”
+Inconsistencies in activity recognition lead to smart home operations that can be inappropriate to the household occupant, such as turning off the lights even though the occupant is still awake.
+In other instances, inconsistencies in activity recognition may be surprising to remote caregivers, such as the smart home predicting that the household occupant is ``leaving home" at 2 am.
 To date, no research has considered the \textit{explainability} of smart home operations, and activity recognition in particular.
-Do users find it sufficient to just view the label of the recognized activity?
+Do users of smart homes find it sufficient to just view the label of the recognized activity?
 Or do they prefer a more detailed explanation of why a particular activity was detected?
 If the latter, how can such explanations be generated, and what information should they contain in order to be interpretable by users who are not experts in Artificial Intelligence (AI)?

 Prior work in human-computer-interaction (HCI) has demonstrated that the explainability of AI systems is important for their success \cite{xu2019toward, ehsan2020human,abdul2018trends}.
 The field of Explainable AI (XAI) has emerged specifically for research on the development of interpretable machine learning algorithms that can increase the transparency of black-box models \cite{adadi2018peeking,das2020opportunities,dovsilovic2018explainable,zhang2018visual,ribeiro2016should}.
 While the majority of XAI techniques focus on expert systems designed for machine learning developers \cite{selvaraju2017grad, samek2019explainable, wu2017beyond,zhang2019interpreting}, a growing body of work at the intersection of XAI and HCI has developed explainable methodologies targeting non-technical users \cite{ehsan2019automated, das2020explainable}.